 I am an Associate Professor and Graduate Coordinator in the Department of Religious Studies, as well as an affiliate member of the Department of Gender Studies at Memorial University.

 My research and teaching aim to challenge a pernicious sociopolitical assumption – that there is a radical divide between the so-called West and Muslim World – through critique of how this matrix plays out in the lives of everyday people.
 I examine this quandary through the lens of secularism, understood as a separation of religion from politics, and often assumed as a key guarantor of Western liberalism, democracy, rationality, and gender equality.

-The core argument of my research is that the secular in the North Atlantic world is intimately related to the regulation of Islam.
-More empirically, my research is ethnographic and examines secularism and Muslim life in contemporary France and Canada.
+The core argument of my research is that the secular in the North Atlantic world is intimately related to the regulation of religion.
+More empirically, my research is ethnographic and examines secularism and Muslim lives in contemporary France and Canada.